 First Impressions of the Raynox DCR-250 for Macro Photography

 My first experience with macro photography dates back roughly ten years, when I purchased my first dedicated macro lens, Canon’s EF 100mm F2.8L.
 What a lens!
-Incredibly sharp and seriously addictive, I quickly became obsessed with the ability to capture extraordinary details beyond what the eye can see.
+Incredibly sharp and seriously addictive, I quickly became obsessed with the ability to capture extraordinary details beyond what my eyes could see.
 Since then, I have spent countless hours honing my macro photography skills and striving for improvement.
 However, recently, I felt the urge to up the ante.
 I wanted to get even closer to my subjects with greater magnification.
 With this in mind, I decided to research available solutions, and one product in particular stood out – the Raynox DCR-250.

 At the time of writing, I have owned the Raynox DCR-250 conversion lens for around three weeks.
 I won’t beat around the bush.
 It is ridiculously addictive!
 If you buy this conversion lens, be prepared to spend hours searching your gardens for interesting subjects.
 It does, however, come with its unique challenges.
 Here’s my honest review of the Raynox DCR-250 so far.